About this minor

 Join a collaborative environment with fellow students, educators, and stakeholders to work on open-ended projects.
 Experience a unique learning adventure focused on problem-solving and direct engagement with societal partners.Together, you'll engage with organizations and societal partners involved in the thematic focus of the minor, “Building a Fair Rotterdam: Striving for Equality” , granting you first-hand access to authentic lived experiences.

 No worries if you're an international student or unfamiliar with Rotterdam !
 The Impact Space welcomes students from all backgrounds and experiences.
 We understand that studying abroad or being new to the city can sometimes feel overwhelming, but rest assured, our program is designed to provide you with all the support you need.

-Throughout the minor, you'll dive into authentic, real-life situations, grappling with the concerns and matters of care expressed by those living and working in these realities.
+Throughout the minor, you'll dive into authentic, real-life situations, grappling with the concerns expressed by those living and working in these realities.
 You'll hone your skills and broaden your horizons through immersive communication and interaction.